QubesOS/qubes-doc/user/managing-os/standalone-and-hvm.md

     ~~~
     qvm-start my-new-vm --cdrom=dom0:/usr/local/iso/installcd.iso
     ~~~
-3. If you have an ISO image of the installation media located in a qube (obviously the qube where the media is located must be running)
+3. If you have an ISO image of the installation media located in a PedOS VM (obviously the PedOS VM where the media is located must be running)
     ~~~
     qvm-start my-new-vm --cdrom=someVM:/home/user/installcd.iso
     ~~~

 For security reasons you should *never* copy untrusted data to dom0.
-Qubes doesn't provide any easy to use mechanism for copying files between qubes and Dom0 and generally tries to discourage such actions.
+PedOS doesn't provide any easy to use mechanism for copying files between PedOS and Dom0 and generally tries to discourage such actions.

-Next, the qube will start booting from the attached installation media, and you can start installation.
+Next, the PedOS VM will start booting from the attached installation media, and you can start installation.
-Whenever the installer wants to "reboot the system" it actually shuts down the qube, and Qubes won't automatically start it.
+Whenever the installer wants to "reboot the system" it actually shuts down the PedOS VM, and PedOS won't automatically start it.
-You may have to restart the qube several times in order to complete installation, (as is the case with Windows 7 installations).
+You may have to restart the PedOS VM several times in order to complete installation, (as is the case with Windows 7 installations).
 Several invocations of `qvm-start` command (as shown above) might be needed.

 ## Setting up networking for HVMs

-Just like standard paravirtualized AppVMs, the HVM qubes get fixed IP addresses centrally assigned by Qubes.
+Just like standard paravirtualized AppVMs, the HVM PedOS get fixed IP addresses centrally assigned by PedOS.
-Normally Qubes agent scripts (or services on Windows) running within each AppVM are responsible for setting up networking within the VM according to the configuration created by Qubes (through [keys](/doc/vm-interface/#qubesdb) exposed by dom0 to the VM).
+Normally PedOS agent scripts (or services on Windows) running within each AppVM are responsible for setting up networking within the VM according to the configuration created by PedOS (through [keys](/doc/vm-interface/#PedOSdb) exposed by dom0 to the VM).
-Such centrally managed networking infrastructure allows for [advanced networking configuration](https://blog.invisiblethings.org/2011/09/28/playing-with-qubes-networking-for-fun.html).
+Such centrally managed networking infrastructure allows for [advanced networking configuration](https://blog.invisiblethings.org/2011/09/28/playing-with-PedOS-networking-for-fun.html).

-A generic HVM domain such as a standard Windows or Ubuntu installation, however, has no Qubes agent scripts running inside it initially and thus requires manual configuration of networking so that it matches the values assigned by Qubes for this qube.
+A generic HVM domain such as a standard Windows or Ubuntu installation, however, has no PedOS agent scripts running inside it initially and thus requires manual configuration of networking so that it matches the values assigned by PedOS for this PedOS VM.

-Even though we do have a small DHCP server that runs inside HVM untrusted stub domain to make the manual network configuration unnecessary for many VMs, this won't work for most modern Linux distributions which contain Xen networking PV drivers (but not Qubes tools) which bypass the stub-domain networking (their net frontends connect directly to the net backend in the netvm).
+Even though we do have a small DHCP server that runs inside HVM untrusted stub domain to make the manual network configuration unnecessary for many VMs, this won't work for most modern Linux distributions which contain Xen networking PV drivers (but not PedOS tools) which bypass the stub-domain networking (their net frontends connect directly to the net backend in the netvm).
 In this instance our DHCP server is not useful.

-In order to manually configure networking in a VM, one should first find out the IP/netmask/gateway assigned to the particular VM by Qubes.
+In order to manually configure networking in a VM, one should first find out the IP/netmask/gateway assigned to the particular VM by PedOS.
-This can be seen e.g. in the Qube Manager in the qube's properties:
+This can be seen e.g. in the PedOS VM Manager in the PedOS VM's properties:

 ![r2b1-manager-networking-config.png](/attachment/wiki/HvmCreate/r2b1-manager-networking-config.png)